 Public services such as education, town planning, refuse disposal and social and recreational facilities are provided by local authorities run by elected councillors.
-The UK is one of 28 member states in the EU and is, therefore, subject to EU law.
+The UK is currently one of 28 member states in the EU and is, therefore, subject to EU law.
+However, on 23 June 2016, as a result of a referendum of the British people, a decision was taken to leave the EU.
+The UK government has yet to trigger the formal mechanism to leave the EU but it is anticipated that this will happen toward the end of 2016, following which there will be a two year period until membership of the EU terminates.